tonywangs/substack-stacker/README.md

 # substack-stacker

-Turn any Substack into a single .docx file.
-All posts, one document, like a little book.
+Combine Substack posts into a single .docx file.
+All posts, stacked into one document, like a little book.

 ## Setup